 Kids of all ages play hard in this mountain community situated at sea level.
 Alyeska Resort is a gateway to hiking, mountain biking, and other slope-side treats.
 The town of Girdwood exudes a laid-back mountain vibe that might just convince you to linger longer.

+Drive 40 minutes along scenic Turnagain Arm and Chugach Mountains to Girdwood.
 There are a lot of adventures to choose from.
 Explore Crow Creek Gold Mine, an original mining camp dating back to the 1890s.
 Winner Creek Trail is one of the area's most popular hikes.
-4 wheeling trips tak off from nearby Bird, or hop a Pinzgauer for a Goldmine Safari Tour.
+4 wheeling trips take off from nearby Bird, or hop a Pinzgauer for a Goldmine Safari Tour.